 1. Go on holiday

-Heading off on a summer vacation is important for the soul!
+Heading off on your summer holidays is important for the soul!
 You’ve been working hard all year; barely coming up for air between marking and teaching.
 Changing your scenery and experiencing warm weather offers the chance to properly rest and recuperate.

 But not all holidays have to be about rest and recuperation.
 If you have a sense of adventure you could take a four-week break to travel around a continent of your choosing.
 This is especially satisfying if you’ve always wanted to travel but your career took over before you could.
 With such a long break you’re able to take off and experience different regions of the world, creating lifelong memories as you do.